Favourited 1919 times

 We're primarily looking for volunteer teachers, however our volunteers can also do some farming, maintenance work, artwork, guesthouse operations or cafe help if they want to.

-Our volunteers teach the standard curriculum of English, maths, health, social studies and science - usually to grade 4 and up.
+Our volunteers teach the standard English language classes and help to the students for their homework of maths, health, social studies and science - usually high school level.
 You can also teach art, music, sport, child rights, first-aid, yoga or any other type of educational project you're interested in.

 If you're a qualified teacher, you'd be welcome to work on improving our English curriculum, and also to work with our Nepali teachers at the local government school to help them improve their standard of teaching.

 We often have a little bit of maintenance, painting and construction tasks, so we'd welcome someone with basic building skills.
 You do have to be fairly self-directed to do this, and to be able to come up with little projects yourself.

 We're also open to any other ideas volunteers might have, so if you have a project in mind, please just email us!
 (We would welcome long-term volunteers who wanted to get more involved in the running of the learning centre and volunteer program etc...the sky is the limit!)

 Volunteers generally work around 4 to 5 hours a day from Sunday to Thursday, and 1 hour on a Friday.
 If you would like to have Friday off so you can take 2 full days to go exploring, that can be organized as long as you let us know in advance.